AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/widgets.md

 ### Rasteroverzicht {#grid-overview}

-Een deelvenster Raster vertegenwoordigt gegevens in tabelvorm van rijen en kolommen.
-Het bestaat uit:
+A Grid Panel represents data in a tabular format of rows and columns.
+It is composed of the following:

 * Winkel: het model met de gegevensrecords (rijen).
-* Kolommodel: de kolomsamenstelling.
+* Column model : the column makeup.
-* Weergave: kapselt het gebruikersinterface in.
+* View : encapsulates the user interface.
-* Selectiemodel: het selectiegedrag.
+* Selection model : the selection behavior.

-De component van het Overzicht van het Net inbegrepen in het **Gebruiken van het Widget** pakket ExtJS toont hoe te om gegevens in een tabellarische formaat te tonen:
+The Grid Overview component included in the **Using ExtJS Widgets** package shows how to display data in a tabular format:

-* In voorbeeld 1 worden statische gegevens gebruikt.
+* The example 1 uses static data.
-* In voorbeeld 2 worden gegevens gebruikt die uit de gegevensopslagruimte zijn opgehaald.
+* The example 2 uses data retrieved from the repository.

 De component Rasteroverzicht opnemen in de voorbeeldpagina:

-1. Voeg de **5 toe.
+1. Add the **5.
 De component van het Overzicht** van het net aan de steekproefpagina van het **Gebruiken van Widgets** ExtJS in de **Sidetrap**.

-1. De component wordt weergegeven:
+1. The component displays:

-   * een titel met tekst
+   * a title with some text
-   * een koppeling **EIGENSCHAPPEN** : Klik om de eigenschappen van de alinea weer te geven die in de repository zijn opgeslagen.
+   * a **PROPERTIES** link: click to display the properties of the paragraph stored in the repository.
 Klik nogmaals om de eigenschappen te verbergen.
-   * een zwevend venster met gegevens in tabelvorm.
+   * a floating window containing data in tabular format.

 De component wordt als volgt weergegeven:

 ![screen_shot_2012-02-01at121109pm](assets/screen_shot_2012-02-01at121109pm.png)

-#### Voorbeeld 1: Standaardraster {#example-default-grid}
+#### Example 1: Default Grid {#example-default-grid}

-In zijn uit-van-de-doos versie, toont de component van het Overzicht **van het** Net een venster met statische gegevens in een tabelvorm formaat.
-In dit voorbeeld wordt de logica op twee manieren ingesloten in de jsp van de component:
+In its out-of-the-box version, the **Grid Overview** component displays a window with static data in a tabular format.
+In this example, the logic is embedded in the component jsp in two ways:

-* de algemene logica wordt gedefinieerd tussen &lt;script>&lt;/script>-tags
+* the generic logic is defined between &lt;script>&lt;/script> tags
-* de specifieke logica is beschikbaar in een afzonderlijk JS-bestand en is gekoppeld in het Jsp.
-Met deze instelling kunt u eenvoudig schakelen tussen de twee logica (statisch/dynamisch) door de gewenste &lt;script>-tags toe te voegen.
+* the specific logic is available in a separate .js file and is linked to in the jsp.
+This setup enables to easily switch between the two logic (static/dynamic) by commenting the desired &lt;script> tags.

-De component Rasteroverzicht:
+The Grid Overview component:

-* Wordt gedefinieerd bij:
+* Is defined at:

    `/apps/extjstraining/components/gridoverview`

-* In dit dialoogvenster kunt u de grootte van het venster instellen en het venster koppelen/ontkoppelen.
+* Its dialog enables to set the size of the window and to dock/undock the window.

 The component jsp:

-* Haalt de breedte, hoogte en gedokte eigenschappen op van de repository.
+* Retrieves the width, heigth and docked properties from the repository.
-* Geeft wat tekst weer als inleiding op de gegevensindeling van het rasteroverzicht.
+* Displays some text as introduction to the grid overview data format.
-* Verwijst naar javascript-code die het GridPanel-object definieert:
+* References javascript code that defines the GridPanel object:

    `<script type="text/javascript" src="/apps/extjstraining/components/gridoverview/defaultgrid.js"></script>`

-   `defaultgrid.js` bepaalt sommige statische gegevens als basis voor het voorwerp GridPanel.
+   `defaultgrid.js` defines some static data as a base for the GridPanel object.

-* Hiermee wordt javascript-code ingesloten tussen javascript-tags die het Window-object definiëren dat het GridPanel-object gebruikt.
+* Embeds javascript code between javascript tags that defines the Window object consuming the GridPanel object.
-* Wordt gedefinieerd bij:
+* Is defined at:

    `apps/extjstraining/components/gridoverview/content.jsp`

 De javascript-code die is ingesloten in de jsp van de component:

-* Definieert het `grid` object door te proberen de venstercomponent van de pagina op te halen:
+* Defines the `grid` object by trying to retrieve the window component from the page:

    `var grid = CQ.Ext.getCmp("<%= node.getName() %>-grid");`